 I use WordPress as my content management system to write my blog posts because you can customize almost anything with ease.
 There are other easier alternatives to WordPress like Wix and Squarespace.

-5. Create a Layout of your Digital Magazine
+5. Create a Layout for your Digital Magazine

 Your online magazine layout needs to be very smart and strategic.
 What goes where and why it goes there is going to determine how well your readers like your online magazine.